chathugaj/Unit-Converter/README.md

 ## Credits
 ### Content
-- Modal implementation is taken from W3Schools
+- Modal is taken from W3Schools
   [[How To Create a Modal Box](https://www.w3schools.com/howto/howto_css_modals.asp)]
 - The icons on benefits sections and footer were taken from [font awesome](https://fontawesome.com/icons)